-Working in healthcare can be stressful.
-Hospital workers provide care for patients with life-threatening injuries and illnesses.
-Their work is complicated by overwork, understaffing, tight schedules, paperwork, intricate or malfunctioning equipment, complex hierarchies of authority and skills, dependent and demanding patients, and patient deaths.
-All of these factors contribute to stress.
+Hospital work often requires coping with some of the most stressful situations found in any workplace.
+Emergency department workers need to deal with emergencies that may involve life-threatening injuries and illnesses.
+Their work is complicated by overwork, understaffing, tight schedules, intricate or malfunctioning equipment, complex hierarchies of authority and skills, dependent and demanding patients, and patient deaths.
+All of these factors can contribute to stress.

 Recognized Controls and Work Practices